We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 We are not prevented from person-to-person engagement (unless contrary to any Public Health Order issued by Medical Officers of Health under the Health Act 1956) but should use remote engagement wherever it is possible to do so effectively.
 Kanohi ki te kanohi engagement can only occur where there is a safety or welfare concern that is unable to be effectively addressed or mitigated through remote means and is required.
 Before undertaking kanohi ki te kanohi engagement, we must be satisfied that this cannot be done appropriately by remote means.

-In the absence of kanohi ki te kanohi contact from the social worker and limited contact with whānau or family and others in their whanaungatanga networks, more frequent episodes of engagement using remote means may be appropriate to support both te tamaiti and those caring for them.
+In the absence of kanohi ki te kanohi contact from the social worker and limited contact with whānau or family and others in their whanaungatanga networks, more frequent episodes of engagement using remote means may be appropriate to support both te tamaiti or rangatahi and those caring for them.

 More information